beechertrouble/inView/README.md

 	- defaults to 1 window height.
 - returns boolean
 - i.e. <code>$(window).on('scroll', function(){ if($('.element').inView(0)) { ... do something ... }});</code>
-- note: onscroll runs a lot - probably better to setInterval and whatnot on scroll ...
+- note: onscroll runs a lot - probably better to setInterval and whatnot on scroll - maybe use my [endedEvents](http://beechbot.com/demos/endedEvents/) utility